henriqueln7/sistema-de-gastos/README.md

 <p>

-  *If you do not have the Haskell Compiler Installed:
+  *If you do not have Stack Installed:

   Linux:
   curl -sSL https://get.haskellstack.org/ | sh